Juncard/snake-game_js/README.md

 # snake-game_js
-A version of the snake game in javascript
+A version of the snake game in javascript.

+It´s a simple example to use js for a game

+Need a server to use.